Space48/magedbm2/README.md

 * Creating sanitised (or unsanitised) Magento 2 production database backups and uploading them to Amazon S3
 * Downloading and importing existing backups to development or staging environments

-A Magento 1 version of the tool, [magedbm](https://github.com/meanbee/magedbm), is also available.

 ## Compatibility